PPeitsch/bcra-connector/README.md

 ## Changelog

-For a detailed list of changes and version updates, please refer to the [CHANGELOG.rst](CHANGELOG.rst) file.
+For a detailed list of changes and version updates, please refer to the [Changelog](https://bcra-connector.readthedocs.io/en/latest/changelog.html).

-## Version History

-- 0.1.0 (2024-08-23): Initial release
-- 0.1.1 (2024-08-29): Updated dependencies to address security vulnerabilities

 ## Disclaimer

 This project is not officially affiliated with or endorsed by the Banco Central de la República Argentina.
 Use at your own risk.